 - Don’t tell them around birthdays or holidays.
 Holidays are like a test of how happy your family can be.
 All other families seem so happy.
 Your child would be crushed beyond what you can imagine.
 If you’re wondering why so many people hate holidays, you better believe it: it’s the result of childhood trauma.
 So no; birthdays and holidays are not the right timing.
 Wait for those moments to pass.

 - Don’t have this conversation in a public place.
 You know that your child will have some kind of reaction.
-You might face crying, yelling, or extreme sadness.
-You might feel like if you tell them in a restaurant, they will have to control this reaction.
+You might face crying, yelling, anger, or extreme sadness.
+You might feel like if you tell them in a restaurant, they will have to control their reaction, which will make it easier for you.
 But control is not something you want.
 Your kid has to deal with those strong emotions.
-Suppression is never a good thing.
+Suppressing their feelings will ensure that they will never heal from this loss.

 - If your child starts blaming the other parent, be ready to defend them.
 “Dad, you’ve always been so bad with mom!”
 If you hear something like this, explain that it wasn’t that way.
 Your kid should not nurture negative emotions towards any of the parents.
 You want them to grow with a healthy mindset, despite the fact that the parents are no longer together.